At a Glance

 These software tools and scripts are directly linked to your browser’s fingerprint.
 So, it’s better to have a clean browser and delete these threats with an anti-malware tool.

-When you install an anti-malware tool, be smart and go to the settings in order to enable automatic weekly or (at least) monthly full-system scans.
+When you install an anti-malware tool, be smart and go to the settings in order to enable automatic daily, weekly, or (at least) monthly full-system scans.

 Use the Tor Browser